batiste/sprite.js/README.rst

                                 // If the image is already loaded the function is called immediatly.

+    Sprite.remove // Remove the dom element if the HTML backend is used and facilite the garbage collection of the object.

     Sprite.canvasUpdate(layer)  // draw the sprite on a given layer, even if the sprite's layer use a HTML backend